WladimirW/netnei/tutorial/step_2/README.md

 We implement a new function, that allows us to **send a simple GET request to our service**.
 We have to append the URL with the number plate text, because that is how our service can use the plate.

 We call this new function **getEntryPermit()**.
 First we **add the basic request**:
-Start by assigning the new variable **permitURL**, that contains the URL of the service access point:
+Start by assigning the new variable **permitURL**, that contains the URL of the service access point.

 Put the following code somewhere **below the imports** and **above the functions**:

 ```python